phil-macrocheira/LLSE/README.md

 Current Features:
 - Updates save file with a valid checksum
 - Reads the current date
-- Reads the player's max happiness, wealth, gender, skin tone, expression, hairstyle, and hair color.
+- Reads the player's max happiness, wealth, gender, skin tone, expression, hairstyle, and hair color
-- Reads the player's roommate and room items.
-(May not work with houses larger than beginning size)
+- Reads the player's roommate and room items (May not work with houses larger than beginning size)

 Planned Features:
 - Edit current date